PITTSFIELD -- The former Plunkett School could be saved from the wrecking ball.

 Scalise and Ruffer’s remarks came before the city’s Com munity Development Board on Tuesday night, which unanimously voted for a six-month delay to demolish the building at the corner of Fenn and First streets.

-Currently, Cafua Manage ment Co. of North Andover has a
+Currently, Cafua Manage ment Co.

 The board approved the delay using a city ordinance that, if enacted, puts a six-month waiting period on the demolition of historically significant buildings that are 75 years or older.
 The time frame is designed for the public to weigh in on the demolition.